 Sustainability

 We’re passionate about exploring the world by bike and on foot, connecting with new cultures, landscapes, and perspectives.
-Every trip leaves a mark—some positive, like supporting local economies and conservation, and some negative, like carbon emissions.
+Every trip leaves a mark—some positive, like supporting local economies and incentivizing conservation, and some negative, like carbon emissions and on-trip waste.
 We’re committed to understanding the full nature of our impact and making meaningful changes in our operations to help protect the places we love—for this trip, the next one, and for future generations to come.

 Measuring What Matters: Carbon Footprint Analysis

 In partnership with carbon consultant ecollective, we completed our first greenhouse gas emissions inventory in 2023.
-Each year, we will measure our emissions and find the smartest way to reduce them, with the long-term goal of 90% emissions reduction.
-While much of our impact lies beyond our direct control, we’re committed to the challenge.
+Each year, we will measure our emissions and look for the smartest ways to reduce them, with the ultimate goal of 90% emissions reduction.
+While much of our impact lies beyond our direct control, we’re committed to this long-term challenge.
 It won’t be easy or quick—but it’s necessary.
 We’re excited to share our plan and progress so far.

 Before we dive in, let’s break down some quick carbon terminology.
 When companies report their greenhouse gas emissions, they’re typically sorted into three scopes: 1, 2, and 3.
 These categories help us understand what part of our global footprint we can directly control—and what’s a bit trickier to tackle, like emissions that come from our suppliers or other outside sources.